 Featuring interviews with Sarah Burton (Alexander McQueen), Pierre Cardin, Hussein Chalayan, Alber Elbaz, Nicolas Ghesquière (Balenciaga, Louis Vuitton), Lazaro Hernandez and Jack McCollough (Proenza Schouler), Christopher Kane, Karl Lagerfeld (Chanel), Miuccia Prada, Gareth Pugh and Iris van Herpen.

-Accompanying one of the most successful exhibitions in the Metropolitan Museum’s history – recently profiled in the film The First Monday in May – this lavish book explores the evocative and complex fashions inspired by Chinese culture.
+Accompanying one of the most successful exhibitions in the Metropolitan Museum’s history – profiled in the film The First Monday in May – this lavish book explores the evocative and complex fashions inspired by Chinese culture.

 ‘One of the publication highlights this year, this sumptuous book beautifully depicts the interaction between China and the West through art and design, a continued rich source of invention and inspiration.’ – Glass Magazine